playgameservices/ios-basic-samples/TBMPSkeleton/README.md

 your own version of the game in the Play Console and copy over some information to your Xcode project.
 To follow this process, perform the following steps:

+1. If you haven't already, download the Google Play Games Services SDK and the Google+ iOS SDK from the [Google Play Games Services downloads page](1).
+   Unzip the files into the Libraries folder of your samples directory.
-1. Open up your TBMP Skeleton project settings.
+2. Open up your TBMP Skeleton project settings.
 Select the "TBMP Skeleton" target and, on the "Summary" tab, change the Bundle Identifier from `com.example.TBMPSkeleton` to something appropriate for your Provisioning Profile.
 (It will probably look like `com.<your_company>.TBMPSkeleton`)
-2. Click the "Info" tab and go down to the bottom where you see "URL Types".
+3. Click the "Info" tab and go down to the bottom where you see "URL Types".
 Expand this and change the "Identifier" and "URL Schemes" from `com.example.TBMPSkeleton` to the name you used in Step 1.
-3. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
+4. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
 Make sure you follow the "iOS" instructions for creating your client ID and linking your application.